 There’s one kind of financial aid that’s different from the typical grants and loans people generally think of.
-Work-study programs are a terrific, but sometimes-overlooked way to get financial aid that you don’t have to pay back.
-It comes with other perks too, as depending on the job you get, you can make stronger connections within your school and/or develop skills related to your field of study.
+Work-study programs are a terrific, but sometimes-overlooked, way to get financial aid that you don’t have to pay back.
+It comes with other perks too, since depending on the job you get, you can make stronger connections within your school and/or develop skills related to your field of study.

 Here’s everything you need to know to receive, and make the most of, your work-study options.

 What is federal work-study?

 College work-study programs are a federally funded way to provide students with part-time jobs on- or off-campus to help pay college costs.
 Work-study is a great way to get additional aid beyond grants and scholarships and minimize the amount you have to take out in student loans.
 It also gives you an easy way to earn money to pay for day-to-day expenses such as food, books, and transportation.

 Probably.
 Anyone who has financial need based on the information from your FAFSA and is enrolled at least part-time in an undergraduate or graduate program will qualify for work-study.